 ‘Experienced jumper’ dies while skydiving in Chester County, SC, authorities say

-A skydiver died in Chester County, S.C., on Saturday, multiple media outlets reported.
+A 73-year-old man who’d skydived more than 17,000 times was pronounced dead after a landing in Chester County, S.C., on Saturday, the company where he was skydiving said.

-The man was skydiving at Skydive Carolina and landed at James F. Wherry Road and Darby Road, Charlotte Observer news partner WBTV reported, citing the Chester County Sheriff’s Office.
+The man, who was at Skydive Carolina, landed at James F. Wherry Road and Darby Road, Charlotte Observer news partner WBTV reported, citing the Chester County Sheriff’s Office.
 That’s near Oliphant Lake.

+In a statement late Saturday, Skydive Carolina said witnesses “noticed nothing unusual about the free fall, and the skydiver deployed their parachute without incident.

+“Once the parachute was deployed, witnesses didn’t notice anything unusual about the parachute’s performance that would indicate any abnormality or malfunction,” according to the company statement.

 The death was the sixth at Skydive Carolina in eight years, according to WCCB.